Dominien/everreal-integration-webflow/README.md

 2. Add all environment variables in the Vercel dashboard
 3. Deploy the project

-The integration will automatically run every 6 hours.
+The integration will automatically run once daily at 10:00 UTC.
 You can also trigger it manually by calling:

 ```
 GET https://your-vercel-deployment.vercel.app/api/cron